 Try to incorporate graphs and high-level statistics that reinforce your point and provide a visual aid to increase engagement.

-Finally, think about what specific information is missing so you can fill in the gaps with purpose-built content.
+Lastly, think about what specific information is missing so you can fill in the gaps with purpose-built content.
 Opportunities include creating gated content available to attendees only, or SEO-driven content that highlights the issues you’re focusing on, drives conversation and boosts registrations in the lead-up to an event.

 Another way to maintain interest is to make sure your subject lines have impact.
 Use numbers, ask questions and don’t be afraid to highlight the negative results a business might face for not doing something, as opposed to just the positive results if they do.